 - spotting or bleeding from the vagina

-Remedy Laser is pleased to introduce ProlapLase™, a new laser procedure for prolapse developed in Europe and now growing in popularity throughout the world.
-The doctors at Remedy Laser have special skills in the use of this ground breaking technique.
+Remedy Laser is pleased to introduce ProlapLase™, a new Prolapse laser treatment for prolapse developed in Europe and now growing in popularity throughout the world.
+The doctors at Remedy Laser have specialist skills in the use of this ground breaking technique.

 What are the types of prolapse?